-Graduating from the unarmed section, agents advanced to the range.
+After graduating from the unarmed section, agents advanced to the range.

-The agents drilled in all the firing positions imaginable.
+The agents practiced in all the firing positions imaginable.
 But they’d always aim for the shoulder-firing position since it was the most effective.
 The challenge was how fast they’d transit from the carrying position to the shoulder-firing position.

 Hip-firing was discouraged (Col. Charlie Beckwith, Delta Force’s father, followed the same principle when forming his unit in the 70s).

 And yet, the instructors acknowledged that it’s the situation that dictates the shooting position.
 Coming against a German in a trench or entering a room full of Italians, an agent would have no time to adopt the best position or to use sights.
 So, instinctive shooting under realistic scenarios was practiced to death.

 Recruits also rehearsed grip techniques, firing on moving-targets, limited-visibility firing, stress-shooting, and indoors and outdoors shooting.